 JACOB ESTES – 1998 FELLOW

-Jacob wrote and directed The Details, which premiered at the Sundance Film Festival and opened theatrically.
-He directed Mean Creek, from his Nicholl entry script.
-The film premiered at the Sundance Film Festival; received a Humanitas Prize and won two Independent Spirit Awards.
-Jacob also wrote Nearing Grace.
+Jacob directed Mean Creek from his Nicholl entry script.
+The film premiered at the Sundance Film Festival, received a Humanitas Prize and won two Independent Spirit Awards.
+Jacob co-wrote Rings, wrote and directed The Details, and wrote Nearing Grace.

 JEFFREY EUGENIDES – 1986 FELLOW